humanlayer/advanced-context-engineering-for-coding-agents/ace-fca.md

 Frequent Intentional Compaction via a research/plan/implement flow will make your performance better, but what makes it good is that you build high-leverage human review into your pipeline.

 <img width="1331" height="748" alt="Screenshot 2025-08-29 at 11 16 08 AM" src="https://github.com/user-attachments/assets/f12a10e2-7ffe-44c5-9d9a-b6e42ff5251e" />

+### Eggs on Faces

+Last week, @blakesmith and I sat down for 7 hours and [tried to remove hadoop dependencies from parquet java]() - the deep dive on everything that went wrong and my theories as to why, I'll save for another post, suffice it to say that it did not go well.

+There are big hard problems you cannot just prompt your way through in 7 hours, and I'm still curiously and excitedly hacking on pushing the boundaries

 ### On Human Leverage